 This is lovely, of course, but I thought it might be cool to go straight across the door; glass, wood, and the outer edges of the piece as well.
 Hopefully creating an interesting privacy glass-ish look, that doesn’t completely block off the inside of the cabinet from view.

-Of course, when I decided to take this task on, the number 1 question I had to ask was:
+Of course, when I decided to take on this task, the number 1 question I had to ask was:

 Can you decoupage glass?